Meteorology: useful websites

 The Astrophysics Data System (ADS) is a digital library portal for researchers in astronomy and physics.
 It consists of three bibliographic databases; Astronomy and Astrophysics, Physics, and arXiv e-prints.
 This site is hosted by the School of Physics & Astronomy at the University of Nottingham.

 - Centre for Atmospheric Science

 This is a joint venture between the departments of Chemistry, Applied Mathematics and Theoretical Physics and Geography at the University of Cambridge.
-It hosts the sites for the Atmospheric Chemistry Modelling Support Unit, European Ozone Research Coordinating Unit, IUPAC Sub-committee on gas kinetic data evaluation and the NERC UTLS Ozone Programme.
+It hosts the sites for the Atmospheric Chemistry Modelling Support Unit, European Ozone Research Coordinating Unit and the IUPAC Sub-committee on gas kinetic data evaluation.

 - UK-AIR, Air Quality Information Resource

 Developed on behalf of the Department for Environment, Food and Rural Affairs (DEFRA), it provides in-depth information on air quality and air pollution in the UK.
 A range of information is available, from the latest pollution levels, pollution forecast information, a data archive, and details of the various monitoring networks.

 - University of Wyoming, Department of Atmospheric Sciences

 The Department's weather page links to global surface observations.
 There is US meteorological information, including surface maps, frontal analyses and forecasts, daily climate maps and meteorological buoys.